Prince Christian Victor played one First-Class game for I Zingari. Photo Courtesy: Wikipedia

 Opening batting against Haileybury College at the home ground of Crowthorne, Victor scored 65 when nobody else in his side managed to reach 20; it remained in college cricket.
 He also took three catches and a stumping.

-The real test came against Marylebone Cricket Club (MCC) when a substantially weak Windsor Home Park took them on in a One-Day match.
+The real test came against MCC, when a substantially weak Windsor Home Park took them on in a One-Day match.
 After MCC scored 135, the hosts were blown away by Frank Hearne, whose seven-wicket haul reduced Windsor Home Park to 62.
 Following on, Prince Victor scored 38 and helped his side save the match.
 Once the match was secured, he decided to retire out.

-I Zingari, a club founded in 1845 by a group of Old Harrovians, the Gentlemen of England for a match at Scarborough in 1887.
-The 20-year old Prince was selected to play against some of England’s finest.
+The 20-year old Prince was selected to play for the much-respected I Zingari — a side that was often pitted against some of England’s finest.
 Little did he know that he would create a record that would stand over a century after his death.

 Charles Thornton won the toss and added 173 for the opening stand with WG Grace (65).
 Thornton fell for 107 soon afterwards, but Andrew Stoddart decided to join in the fun as well, and amassed 116.
 Henry Forster, Alexander Webbe, and Francis Lacey shared the wickets as the Gentlemen managed 381 (Prince Victor caught the wonderfully named Charles Burls off Webbe to register his only First-Class catch).

-A formidable attack consisting of Grace, Evan Nepean, Edward Peake, and William Collins then reduced I Zingari to 191 for eight when Harry de Paravicini walked out to join Prince Victor.
-The pair piled up runs and added 63 before the Prince tried to be a bit adventurous (what are princes supposed to do?) and was stumped off Nepean for 35.
+A formidable attack consisting of Grace, Evan Nepean, Edward Peake, and William Collins then reduced I Zingari to 191 for 8 when Harry de Paravicini walked out to join Prince Victor.
+The pair piled up runs and added 63 before the Prince tried to be a bit adventurous (well, what do you expect a prince to do?) and was stumped off Nepean for 35.
 The pair had added 73.

 Prince Victor subsequently served in the 4th King’s Royal Rifle Corps at Hazara, Mirzanai, Ashanti, and Nile in various points of time in the 1890s.
 Cricket remained a passion, and he turned up for I Zingari against Worcestershire, Ireland, and the Gentlemen of Durham in subsequent years.
 It is rumoured that he had scored 205 for Kings Royal Rifles against Devonshire Regiment at Rawalpindee in 1893.